 |Feed System:||30-round detachable box magazine|

 In 2026, Jonathan LaForce, a retired United States Marine Corps Colonel, began work on an experimental submachine gun he called the XM41.
 In late 2026, the Department of Defense became aware of his design and was so interested that not only did they encourage him to continue developing it, but even borrowed concepts from the weapon for a full-sized service rifle utilizing caseless, electronically-fired ammunition, commissioning Armat Battlefield Systems to develop the weapon alongside LaForce’s endeavor.
 However, the XM37 proved to have only mediocre reliability and the fragility and susceptibility to contamination of the caseless ammunition led to the rifle being considered unacceptable for the harsh environments in which it would be used.
-Although the DOD lost interest in the XM37 and the concept of a standard-issue rifle firing caseless ammunition, they still wanted an electronically-fired rifle, and because they planned to accept the M41 if it passed the trials, the Marine Corps saw an opportunity to introduce a new rifle design.
+Although the DOD lost interest in the XM37 and the concept of a standard-issue rifle firing caseless ammunition, they still wanted an electronically-fired rifle, and because they planned to accept the M41 if it passed the trials, an opportunity was presented to introduce a new rifle design.